umputun/remark42/site/src/docs/getting-started/integration-with-gatsby/index.md

 /* This function removes the previously added script from the DOM.
 Might be necessary when page transitions happen, to make sure a new instance s created, pointing to the current URL.
-Although this might actually ot be necessary, please do your own testing.*/ const removeScript = (id, parentElement) => {
+Although this might actually not be necessary, please do your own testing.*/ const removeScript = (id, parentElement) => {
   const script = window.document.getElementById(id);
   if (script) {